aws-samples/serverless-patterns/eventbridge-lambda-dotnet-cdk/README.md

 ## How it works

-When an HTTP POST request is sent to the Amazon API Gateway endpoint, the AWS Lambda function is invoked and inserts an item into the Amazon DynamoDB table.

-## How it works

 The CDK stack deploys the resources and the IAM permissions required to run the application.
+The resources include an Amazon EventBridge event bus, an Amazon EventBridge rule, and an AWS Lambda function.

-The EventBridge rule called `ConsumerLambdaRule` specified in `EventBridgeLambdaDotnetCdkStack.cs` which filters the events based upon the defined criteria.
+The EventBridge rule filters the events based upon the defined criteria.
 When matching events are sent to EventBridge that trigger the rule, they are delivered as a JSON event payload to the Lambda function.

+It also creates a CloudWatch Log Group for the Lambda function for observation of incoming events, with a retention and removal policy.

 ## Testing